 Apparently no one has told Sick Boy, Trainspotting's perennial not-quite master criminal.

 "The great wave of gentrification has yet to engulf us," he jokes in recent sequel T2, as he introduces the ramshackle pub he has inherited.
 The bar is meant to be in Leith, the Edinburgh dockside district that has, in reality, been steadily gentrifying for two decades.

-Much the same dilemma faced the filmmakers of the original Trainspotting film in the mid-90s, which, a bit of east coast scene setting aside, was famously shot in Glasgow.
-So what has happened to those iconic locations over the last two decades?
-Have they too been overcome by a tsunami of pop-up shops, wine bars and hawkish estate agents?
+Much the same dilemma faced the filmmakers of the original Trainspotting film in the mid 90s, which, a bit of east coast scene setting aside, was famously shot in Glasgow.
+So what has happened to those iconic locations over the past two decades?
+Have they too been overcome by a tsunami of pop-up shops, wine bars, and hawkish estate agents?

 To find out, I went on a tour of the key Trainspotting sites around Glasgow to see what I could find.

 The Night Club

 The night club scene, in case you don't remember, is the bit where Ewan MacGregor's anti-hero Renton meets Kelly Macdonald's schoolgirl Diane for the first time, as "Atomic" by Blondie reverberates in the background.